-You can also hide or display all columns or tables at once from the menu.
+You can also hide or display all columns or tables at once from the table’s ellipsis settings menu.

 Delete columns and tables

-Remove columns and/or tables from the schema Chartio creates for your data source.
+Remove columns and/or tables from the data source’s schema in Chartio.
 This feature is useful if your data source includes tables that you will never need to query, particularly if your data source exceeds Chartio’s column and table limit for data sources.

-- When deleting a column or table, Chartio will show you which charts are currently using it.
-If you remove a column or table that is in use, the charts using it will revert to SQL Mode.
-They will not break.
+When deleting a column or table, Chartio shows you which charts are currently using it.
+If you remove a column or table that’s in use, the charts using it will change to SQL Mode and will not break.

-In your schema, click the Delete button next to a table name to delete.
-To delete a column, click the column name to open its settings then click the Delete Column button at the bottom of the column’s settings.
+- To delete a column, click the column name to open its settings then click the Delete Column button at the bottom of the column’s settings.

-If you make any changes to your database schema, you’ll want to refresh your schema in Chartio to make sure we have the latest version.
+If you make any changes to your actual data source’s schema, you’ll want to refresh your schema in Chartio to make sure we have the latest version.

 To refresh your schema, click the Refresh Schema button at the top of the schema editor.

-You’ll be redirected to a page to view the schema changes, along with a list of Visual Mode charts that will be affected by the changes.
-You can choose to cancel the Schema refresh if you would like to fix the affected charts first.
+You’ll be redirected to a page to view the schema changes, along with a list of Visual/Interactive Mode charts that will be affected by the changes.
+You can choose to cancel the Schema refresh if you’d like to fix the affected charts first.